HappySpring/Easy_NetCDF/Readme.md

-### 3.2 Merge multiple netCDF files in time (`FUN_nc_merge`)
+### 3.2 Merge multiple NetCDF files in time (`FUN_nc_merge`)

 `FUN_nc_merge( input_dir, filelist, output_fn, merge_dim_name, compatibility_mode )`

 ##### INPUT:

-     input_dir: The folder in which all input netcdf given by "filelist" is located filelist : the list of files which will be merged.
-This should be generated by matlab built-in command: `dir`.
+     input_dir: The folder in which all input NetCDF files given by `filelist` are located. filelist : the list of files which will be merged.
+This should be generated by the MATLAB built-in command `dir`.
-                This function will merge the netcdf files following the order given in this variable.
-Please make sure this variable has been resorted properly. output_fn : Name of output netcdf file merge_dim_name : name of the dimension in which all varialbes will be merged.
+                This function will merge the NetCDF files following the order given in this variable.
+Please make sure this variable has been sorted properly. output_fn : Name of output NetCDF file merge_dim_name : name of the dimension in which all variables will be merged.
      compatibility_mode:
                 compatibility_mode = 1: write netCDF in 'CLOBBER'; Compression would be disabled. compatibility_mode = 0: write netCDF in 'NETCDF4'.